timeplus-io/docs/docs/v2-release-notes.md

 ### Timeplus Enterprise v2.4.23
  * Timeplus Enterprise [v2.4.23](/enterprise-v2.4#2_4_23) is released as the latest stable build.
  * The key changes are:
-    * (timeplusd) support dropping partitions on cluster
+    * (timeplusd) support for dropping partitions on cluster
-    * (timeplusd) add additional query_type in sql analyzer, fixing the known issue
+    * (timeplusd) add additional query_type in sql analyzer
-    * (timeplusd) enhanced historical asof joins with a performance improvement of over 30%
+    * (timeplusd) enhanced historical asof joins, with a performance improvement of over 30%
     * (timeplus_web) use username:password for ingest API wizard

 ### Timeplus C++ SDK